 Fresh lime juice - This can be substituted with rice vinegar.

 Garlic powder - I prefer the flavor of garlic powder in this sauce.
-It's not as pungent as fresh but the teaspoon can be substituted for 1 clove of freshly crushed garlic.
+It's not as pungent as fresh garlic but the teaspoon can be substituted for 1 clove of freshly crushed garlic.

 Crushed red pepper - Skip it if you don't like spicy food, or add more if you want a little more heat.